kurokobo/psdify/Docs/docs/cmdlets/Get-DifyKnowledge.md

 Get-DifyKnowledge -Tags "...", "..."
 ```

-Get knowledge by tags (multiple tags can be specified).
+Get knowledge by tags, multiple tags can be specified.

 ## PARAMETERS